Policy and procedure guide

-The Public Service Act (PSA) requires state government departments and public service offices to have a CMS for customer complaints that complies with the current Australian Standard.
+The Public Sector Act 2022 (PSA) requires state government departments and public service offices to have a CMS for customer complaints that complies with the current Australian Standard.

-The current Standard is AS/NZS 10002:2014 Guidelines for complaints management in organisations.
+The current Standard is AS 10002:2022 Guidelines for complaint management in organizations.
 It provides that an organisation should have a complaints management policy with supporting procedures.

 The National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students requires public universities to have a process for students to lodge a formal complaint or appeal if a matter cannot be resolved informally.
 For equity and fairness, Queensland public universities have adopted student grievance and appeals processes that apply to all students.

 We offer the public sector organisations free complaint management system reviews that measure compliance against legislative requirements and other recognised standards.
 Learn more about our free advisory services and how to book.

 The legislative authority for the policy and procedures should be clearly stated.
 This includes the approving body or person and the approval, commencement and review dates.

 The policy should set out the organisation's commitment to effective complaints management.

 - the active interest and support of management

 - a positive environment that encourages and helps people make complaints

 - adequate resources, training and support for staff.